The short answer is that most balsamic vinegar is vegan, but some is not.

 - Aceto Balsamico Tradizionale di Modena DOP (or something like “Traditional balsamic vinegar”)

-It only takes 2 months – 3 years to make, and contains other ingredients like coloring, caramel, and thickeners.
+It only takes a few months to make, and contains other ingredients like coloring, caramel, and thickeners.

 If you see any of those ingredients on the ingredients list on the label, you know it’s the second kind.

 Here’s the problem: Most of these are still probably vegan, but they rarely explicitly say so.